-Figure 6: Cape Farm Mapper - Vegetation Map.
+Figure 7: Cape Farm Mapper - Vegetation Map.
 The site (red dot) would have been covered with Muscadel Riviere (Critically Endangered).

-Figure 7: Cape Farm Mapper - Map showing the ecosystem threat status of the site (red cross) and surrounding area.
+Figure 8: Cape Farm Mapper - Map showing the ecosystem threat status of the site (red cross) and surrounding area.
 The proposed site is located within an ecosystem that has a status that is Critically Endangered (Muscadel Riviere).

-Aquatic Ecosy stems
+Aquatic Ecosystems

-channelled ar uding rivers, dep nd unchanneled nd artificial wetk wetlands, flats, Estu Jary Coastline
+Wetland (inclu channelled an seeps pans, ar d unchanneled l wetlands, flats, Estu Jary Coastline

-YES NO UNSURE YES- NO YES- NO
+YES NO UNSURE YES NO YES.
+NO

 There are no rivers or wetlands on or within 32m of the proposed the site.
 Wynands River is approximately 565m south of the proposed site.
 There is an artificial wetland (dam) approximately 212m south-west of the proposed site, with another artificial dam approximately 380m north-west of the proposed site.
-Please refer to figure 4 below.
-Please refer to figure 4 above.
+Please refer to figure 5 above.